-The first part of the document introduces the products generated by Lakes_cci.
+The first part of the document introduces the products generated by Lakes\cci.
 The second part provides an assessment of these products leveraging learnings from five use cases currently being progressed by the consortium.
 A section dealing on initial data exploration at global scale is also presented along with the adopted associated methodological steps.
-The third part confronts the progress made towards meeting user requirements and also includes main outcomes from the Lake_cci user workshop.
+The third part confronts the progress made towards meeting user requirements and also includes main outcomes from the Lake\cci user workshop.
 This is followed by an updated list of publications, a summary of outreach activities and key conclusions.
-This is the first CAR; it will be updated in 2021 to provide deeper analysis of the CRDP and to reflect improvements and general product refinement during the project.
+This is the second CAR; it will be updated in 2022 to provide deeper analysis of an expanded CRDP and to reflect improvements and general product refinement during the project.